theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/introduction/ssis-migration.md

 **Warning!
 Package does not run successfully**<br> When opening the converted SSIS packages in Visual Studio the target server version must be changed accordingly.
 Make sure to save by clicking **[Save the SSIS package]**.

-Example: If you selected 'SSIS 2016' in Xtract IS Conversion Preparer, change the target server version to 'SQL Server 2016'.
+Example: If you selected 'SSIS 2016' in Xtract IS for Azure Conversion Preparer, change the target server version to 'SQL Server 2016'.

 ### Migration from SSIS 2014/2016 to SSIS 2019